 + operation can't add

-Generally a void function is invoked as statement like this:
+That's why a void function is generally invoked as a statement like this:

 Returning Multiple Values #